This year Visakha Bucha Day is on the 6th of May.

 This day is the most important Buddhist holiday and celebrated by Buddhists all over the world.
-Visakha Bucha is also publicly recognised as a national holiday in countries with a large number of Buddhist inhabitants.
+Visakha Bucha is also publicly recognized as a national holiday in countries with a large number of Buddhist inhabitants.

 Wednesday is a National Holiday

 Tourists should understand that this day is one of the most important days in Buddhism.
-This is because of 3 important incidents in the life of the Buddha, the birth, the enlightenment and the passing away.
+This is because of 3 important incidents in the life of the Buddha, the birth, the enlightenment, and the passing away.
 All falling in the same month and date, the Vesak full moon day.

-Along with and in South Korea, North Korea, Taiwan, China, Japan and Vietnam as “Buddha’s Birthday” as well as in other parts of the world.
+Along with and in South Korea, North Korea, Taiwan, China, Japan, and Vietnam as “Buddha’s Birthday” as well as in other parts of the world.
 To see a full list of countries and dates visit the link HERE

 Visakha Bucha Day means NO ALCOHOL

-Tourists can visit few of the many temples that become even more alive than normally during Visakha Bucha Day.
+Tourists can visit a few of the many temples that become even more alive than normally during Visakha Bucha Day.
 Appropriate dress code is a good idea, long sleeves long trousers, no T-Shirts and maybe a headscarf for the ladies.
 Check out the weather and also the local Phuket temples for a timetable of the day’s events.